rattanamolkaur/technical-writing-samples/ai-documentation/ai-guardian/generative-ai-guardrails.md

 | Prompt injection detection | Detects attempts to override LLM instructions, expose restricted information, or cause unintended model behavior. |
 | Sensitive topic filters | Detects configured sensitive subjects in supported Virtual Agent conversations and redirects the interaction instead of generating an AI response. |

-Guardrails can be configured based on the requirements of your organization and the generative AI experiences that you want to protect.
+Configure guardrails based on your organization's requirements and the generative AI interactions that you want to protect.

 ## Guardrail Service Providers